calvinhobbes119/Traffic-Sign-Classifier/README.md

 The initial training samples were non-uniformly distributed amongst the various classes.
 This can cause the network weights to become biased towards detection of classes which have more training samples, at the expense of classes which are under-represented.
 ![original dataset](https://github.com/calvinhobbes119/Traffic-Sign-Classifier/blob/master/examples/histogram_original.png)

-For the network to train to a good set of weights that work well for detecting all classes I augmented the training samples to have approx. 2000 training samples per class by random repetition.
+For the network to train to a good set of weights that work well for detecting all classes I augmented the training samples to have approx. 2000 training samples for each class by random repetition.
 ![augmented dataset](https://github.com/calvinhobbes119/Traffic-Sign-Classifier/blob/master/examples/histogram_augmented.png)

 The Network